 - Time To Interactive

 You can Run an Audit whenever you wanted.
 On top of that, just like the standard MonsterInsights reports, you will be able to export the speed insight as a PDF.
-When working as a freelancer or developer for a client, this is a great feature.
+When working as a freelancer or developer for a client, this comes in handy.
 By exporting data, you can let your clients know about the before and after changes.

-On top of that, the plugin will also give you recommendations for speeding up the site.
+On top of that, the plugin will also give you recommendations for improving the speed up the site.

-The most common practice for speeding up a WordPress blog is using a WordPress caching plugin, compressing images using an image optimizer, using a lightweight theme, using a CDN, choosing a WordPress hosting that is optimized for performance, etc.
+The easiest way to load your WordPress blog fast is by using a WordPress caching plugin, compressing images using an image optimizer, using a lightweight theme, using a CDN, choosing a WordPress hosting that is optimized for performance, etc.

 Pingdom is one of the popular tools available for testing a website’s speed.
-Thankfully, it allows us to see every exact point about your website’s page rendering and performance issues.
-Once you have gone into Pingdom, you need to enter your website address.
+Thankfully, it allows us to check the exact rendering and performance issues of the exact URL we want to check.
+Once you’ve opened Pingdom, you need to enter your website address, as shown below.

-From the dropdown, you need to choose a speed test location.
+From the dropdown list, you’ll need to choose a speed test location.

 As you can see above, they have a wide range of test locations.
 You can choose any of them.
 In our case, we are good with the default location – North America – USA – Washington D.C.
-Click on the start test button for starting the speed test.
+Click on the start test button for running a speed test.

 On the next page, the server will show you the results.

-You can check those recommendations for scoring better.
+You can check these recommendations for scoring better.

 PageSpeed Insights is Google’s own tool for testing website speed.
 As usual, enter the domain name and run the test.